 He was proclaimed the “King of Rock and Soul” in 1964 and has also been anointed “the Bishop of Soul.”
 No less an authority than Jerry Wexler, the legendary Atlantic Records producer, has proclaimed, “The best soul singer of all time is Solomon Burke.”

 Many more of Burke’s singles cracked both the R&B Top 40 and the Top Pop 100 charts.
 Yet his lasting significance as a recording artist and performer goes beyond numbers.
 Burke was a consummate showman who adopted the role of “King of Rock ‘n’ Soul” onstage by adorning himself in a regal robe of velvet and ermine.
 One of the greatest vocalists of the soul era, Burke has been credited for helping to keep Atlantic Records solvent from 1961 to 1964 with his steady run of hit records.
 Jerry Wexler pronounced Burke a “vocalist of rare prowess and remarkable range.
-His voice is an instrument of exquisite sensitivity.”
-He is also a colorful and even eccentric figure—one of the true characters in the world of popular music.
+His voice was an instrument of exquisite sensitivity.”
+He was also a colorful and even eccentric figure—one of the true characters in the world of popular music.

 Burke was born in Philadelphia and gravitated to the church through the influence of his grandmother, preaching his first sermon at age seven.
 He was broadly exposed to music, absorbing the varied likes of jazz-pop vocalist Nat King Cole, cowboy singers Gene Autry and Roy Rogers, bluesmen Muddy Waters and John Lee Hooker, gospel queen Clara Ward, and R&B kingpins Ray Charles and Big Joe Turner.
 This accounts for Burke’s stylistic breadth as a soul singer.
-He recorded for the New York-based Apollo Records from 1955-1958, where he scored a minor hit with “You Can Run (But You Can’t Hide),” a song whose authorship was co-credited to Burke and boxer Joe Louis
+He recorded for the New York-based Apollo Records from 1955-1958, where he scored a minor hit with “You Can Run (But You Can’t Hide),” a song whose authorship was co-credited to Burke and boxer Joe Louis.

-In 1968, Burke teamed with fellow Atlantic artists Don Covay, Ben E. King, Arthur Conley and Joe Tex to record a single ("Soul Meeting") as the Soul Clan, an expression of solidarity and mutual support by five pillars of soul music.
-“We wanted to interlock ourselves as a group, to express to the younger people how strong we should be and to help one another, work with one another and support one another,” Burke has said of the Soul Clan’s lone single.
+In 1968 Burke teamed with fellow Atlantic artists Don Covay, Ben E. King, Arthur Conley and Joe Tex to record a single ("Soul Meeting") as the Soul Clan, an expression of solidarity and mutual support by five pillars of soul music.
+“We wanted to interlock ourselves as a group, to express to the younger people how strong we should be and to help one another, work with one another and support one another,” Burke said of the Soul Clan’s lone single.

 Burke left Atlantic in 1969 and subsequently recorded in a variety of styles for such labels as Bell, MGM, Chess, Savoy, Rounder and Blacktop.
-A lifelong entrepreneur, Burke also owned a string of mortuaries and attended to a lifelong ministry from his home in Beverly Hills, California, up until his death in Amsterdam in 2010.
+A lifelong entrepreneur, Burke also owned a string of mortuaries and attended to a lifelong ministry from his home in Beverly Hills, California up until his death in Amsterdam in 2010.